Find a bicycle rear rack on eBay.com

 |Chromoly||Light||High||High||Made by Tubus|

 Tips on Buying and Using the Best Bicycle Rack

 Mounting the rack to the bicycle frame

-If you intend to attach a rear rack to your bicycle's frame, you should check if your bike has the required screw holes (braze-ons).
-These holes are necessary to connect racks, fenders and other cycling equipment to the bicycle frame.
+If you intend to attach a rear rack to your bicycle's frame, you should check if your bike has the required screw holes (braze-ones).
+These holes are necessary to connect racks, fenders, and other cycling equipment to the bicycle frame.

-The good news is that now-a-days most mountain bikes have plenty of braze-ons.
-Note: If your bike does not have pre-drilled screw holes, you can still mount a rear rack directly to the seat tube and to the frame tubes by using metal clips.
+The good news is that nowadays most mountain bikes have plenty of braze-ones.
+Note: If your bike does not have pre-drilled screw holes, you can still mount a rear rack directly to the seat tube and the frame tubes by using metal clips.

 Weight and Balance Considerations

 Carrying heavy loads on your bicycle might affect steering.
-If your rear rack is fully loaded, you may feel that you are almost loosing lateral control during turns.
-It takes time to get use to riding bicycle with a fully loaded rear rack.
-Still, the affect of heavy load on the rear rack on your handling is less than the affect of loads carried in front.
+If your rear rack is fully loaded, you may feel that you are almost losing lateral control during turns.
+It takes time to get used to riding a bicycle with a fully loaded rear rack.
+Still, the effect of heavy load on the rear rack on your handling is less than the effect of loads carried in front.